Glycine–tRNA ligase

-Glycine—tRNA ligase also known as glycyl–tRNA synthetase is an enzyme that in humans is encoded by the GARS1 gene.
+Glycine–tRNA ligase also known as glycyl-tRNA synthetase is an enzyme that in humans is encoded by the GARS1 gene (previously GARS).

 Function

 This gene encodes glycyl-tRNA synthetase, one of the aminoacyl-tRNA synthetases that charge tRNAs with their cognate amino acids.
 The encoded enzyme is an (alpha)2 dimer which belongs to the class II family of tRNA synthetases.